appveyor/website/src/docs/server/installation.md

 * Add an 'A Record' for your static IP address from above, and map it to: `ci.yourcompany.com` (in this example).

 It may take minutes or hours for DNS records to replicate around the globe before you will see the changes.
-When it does, you should be able to point your browser to: `http://ci.yourcompany.com`, and you will see the familar start page of IIS Server on your CI Server!
+When it does, you should be able to point your browser to: `http://ci.yourcompany.com`, and you will see the familiar start page of IIS Server on your CI Server!

 ## Setup SSL Certificate